CensoredUsername/dynasm-rs/doc/tutorial.md

 Then, we add a `run` method on `Program`.
 This method does the following:

 - Transmute a pointer to the start of our compiled data to a function.
-This is the one unsafe {} block always needed when using Dynasm-rs, but it is probably the most dangerous one you'll ever find.
+This is the one `unsafe` block always needed when using Dynasm-rs, but it is probably the most dangerous one you'll ever find.
 - Create the input arguments to the function from a `State`.
-Since the "win64" calling convention is used these arguments will end up in the wanted registers `rcx`, `rdx`, `r8` and `r9` as specified by the aliases from the beginning.
+Since the `"win64"` calling convention is used these arguments will end up in the registers `rcx`, `rdx`, `r8` and `r9`.
 - Run the function.
 - Return a `Result` based on the error code returned by the function.